b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sc(s)
 ```

+I mention it since that was my favorite way of constructing a vector (to start
+with an empty vector and add elements one by one with a `for` loop that we will
+meet in @sec:julia_language_for_loops) back in the day when I started my
+programming journey.
+Nowadays I do it a bit differently, but I thought it would
+be good to mention it in case you find it useful while solving some exercises
+from this book.

 ### Side Effects vs Returned Values {#sec:side_effects_vs_returned_values}

 Notice that so far we encountered two types of Julia's functions: